oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ## tzGen CLI Tool

-`fa2-contracts` package includes `tzGen` CLI tool that generates CameLIGO contract code and Type Script interface to initialize contract storage for the contract origination and to interact with the originated contract.
+`fa2-contracts` package includes `tzGen` CLI tool that generates CameLIGO contract code and TypeScript interface to initialize contract storage for the contract origination and to interact with the originated contract.

 ### Initial Setup